-- o Low lift out delivery, especially if there has been no previous analgesia - o Rotational delivery if the operator has inadequate experience with Kielland forceps - Operator or maternal preference when either Ventouse or forceps would be equally suitable - Ventouse must not be used below 32+0 weeks and must be used with caution between 32+0 and 36+0 weeks - Vacuum and difficult instrumental deliveries are contraindicated in women with blood born viruses or at risk of coagulation defects or if there is a risk of bleeding in the - The use of a vacuum is not contraindicated following a fetal blood sampling procedure or application of a fetal scalp electrode. - There is a higher risk of subgaleal haemorrhage and scalp trauma with vacuum extraction compared with forceps at preterm gestational ages.

-Barnsley Hospital

-NHS Foundation Trust
+$\circ\,$ Rotational delivery if the operator has inadequate experience with Kielland forceps

+$\circ$ Operator or maternal preference when either Ventouse or forceps would be equally suitable
-Careduces the duration of the procedure with no difference in maternal and neonatal

-- Soft cup vacuum extractors have a higher rate of failure but a lower incidence of neonatal scalp trauma. - Discontinue vacuum-assisted birth where there is no evidence of progressive descent with moderate traction during each pull of a correctly applied instrument by an experienced operator. - Maximum of three pulls to bring the fetal head on to the perineum.
-Three additional gentle pulls can be used to ease the head out of the perineum. - Maintain an aseptic technique - Ensure no cervix or vaginal wall is trapped beneath the rim of the cup - When using the disposable Kiwi Ventouse cup, pump to yellow zone, followed by a further safety check, then increase pressure to green zone - Discontinue vacuum-assisted birth if there have been - o Two 'pop-offs' of the instrument by experienced operators - One 'pop-off' of the instrument by less experienced operator and seek a second opinion to optimise chance of success. - The application of suction to the fetal head is ≥12 minutes - It is more than 30 minutes from the decision for instrumental delivery being made outcomes.
+- Ventouse must not be used below 32+0 weeks and must be used with caution between 32+0 and 36+0 weeks - Vacuum and difficult instrumental deliveries are contraindicated in pregnant patients with blood born viruses or at risk of coagulation defects or if there is a risk of bleeding in the fetus - The use of a vacuum is not contraindicated following a fetal blood sampling procedure or application of a fetal scalp electrode. - There is a higher risk of subgaleal haemorrhage and scalp trauma with vacuum extraction compared with forceps at preterm gestational ages. - Rapid negative pressure application for vacuum-assisted birth is recommended as it reduces the duration of the procedure with no difference in maternal and neonatal outcomes. - Soft cup vacuum extractors have a higher rate of failure but a lower incidence of neonatal scalp trauma. - Discontinue vacuum-assisted birth where there is no evidence of progressive descent with moderate traction during each pull of a correctly applied instrument by an experienced operator. - Maximum of three pulls to bring the fetal head on to the perineum.
+Three additional gentle pulls can be used to ease the head out of the perineum. - Maintain an aseptic technique - Ensure no cervix or vaginal wall is trapped beneath the rim of the cup

+- When using the disposable Kiwi Ventouse cup, pump to yellow zone, followed by a further safety check, then increase pressure to green zone - Discontinue vacuum-assisted birth if there have been

+${\odot}$ Two 'pop-offs' of the instrument by experienced operators

+• One 'pop-off' of the instrument by less experienced operator and seek a second opinion to optimise chance of success.

+- The application of suction to the fetal head is $\geq$ 12 minutes - $\circ$ It is more than 30 minutes from the decision for instrumental delivery being made